Kosmokleaner/RapidPicoC/README.md

 ## Method 2: Better itertion time for upload: Pictool upload

-We need the picotool and I found prebuilt version but none had the USB support compiled in.
+We need "picotool" and I found prebuilt version but none of those had the required USB support compiled in.

 * If needed / once
 ```